-The Pedestrian Zone is the area reserved for unobstructed access for pedestrians.
-It must be clear to provide for the safety of all pedestrians, including meeting the access needs of people with mobility aids, prams and shopping trolleys.
-It is also important the Pedestrian Zone is clear and furniture is not placed against building fronts for the safety of people who are visually impaired or have a disability.
+The Pedestrian Zone must be clear to provide for the safety of all pedestrians, including meeting the access needs of people with mobility aids, prams and shopping trolleys.

 A minimum gap of 1000mm must be left between adjoining Trading Zones to ensure that adequate access is provided for pedestrian safety when crossing the road or accessing vehicles.